No employer wants to make a bad hire. The cost of a bad hire adds up quickly when you consider:

 There are several pre-employment screening services to consider, but small business owners stand to benefit from a convenient, reliable, online screening service such as ShareAble for Hires.
 ShareAble for Hires delivers fast, reliable, and comprehensive results with credit and criminal reports and identity verification.
 You get results in minutes so you have the data you need to make a well-informed decision fast.

-*Instant criminal results not available for Wyoming, Delaware, South Dakota, and Massachusetts.
+*Instant criminal results not available for Delaware, Hawaii, Kentucky, Massachusetts, South Dakota, Utah, Washington DC, and Wyoming.